 Gallagher, Armia help Canadiens hold off Red Wings 3-2

+Petry scored 19 seconds into the third period, and the Montreal Canadiens held on for a 3-2 victory over the Red Wings on Tuesday night.
+Petry, a Michigan native, is the son of former Tigers pitcher Dan Petry, who was a member of the Detroit team that won the World Series in 1984.
+Jeff Petry’s goal Tuesday was the 54th of his NHL career, but the first in Detroit.

+“It’s exciting to get that in this building, in front of a lot of friends and family,” Petry said.

-DETROIT (AP) — Brendan Gallagher and Joel Armia scored 66 seconds apart early in the second period, and the Montreal Canadiens edged the Detroit Red Wings 3-2 on Tuesday night.
+Brendan Gallagher and Joel Armia scored 66 seconds apart early in the second for Montreal, and Petry’s goal made it 3-1.
+Andreas Athanasiou scored both goals for the Red Wings.

 Gallagher opened the scoring 30 seconds into the second period, capitalizing during a goalmouth scramble after goalie Jimmy Howard failed to secure a rebound.